Signature 0 toric varieties, wall crossings, and cross polytope-like structures: Introduction

 Using this information, we can describe the realizations of the links as suspensions over linear subspaces (Corollary \ref{suspspecnon}, Proposition \ref{sign0specialcov}).
 In fact, the way these cones fit together can be described in terms of individual cones or repeated suspensions of them (Proposition \ref{conormrestrsusp}, Proposition \ref{sign0specialcov}).
 Finally, we view (non)vanishing of mixed volumes of polytopes from the perspective of the \emph{exponents} to find linear dependence and containment relations among the maximal linear subspaces inside realizations of the links that ``anchor'' these suspensions (Corollary \ref{oddtupzerovoltot}).
 We note that they come from equality cases of submodularity inequalities or cases where we are not far from equality and certain parity conditions.
 While these results apply to a rather general class of generalized permutohedra (see conditions for Proposition \ref{oddalgoutput}), our focus is eventually on a particular specialization of the polytopes.
-On the other hand, there is a general framework for dual mixed volumes themselves in recent work of Gao--Lam--Xue \cite{GLX}. \\
+On the other hand, there is a general framework for dual mixed volumes (which we can view in the context of both the exponents and polar duals) in recent work of Gao--Lam--Xue \cite{GLX}.
+The results described are summarized below: \\